Amaia Montero: Amaia Montero

 — Amaia Montero says about her album.

 The self-titled album contains eleven songs composed by Montero.
 She dedicates a song to her former bandmates (Tulipán) and to her father (lupe) who was diagnosed with cancer in 2006.

 "Quiero Ser" was the first single released from the album, which peaked at number one in Spain, in its first week.

 In January 2009, "Quiero Ser" became the longest charting number one single in Spanish airplay history with 13 consecutive weeks in the number one spot.

 The same month, Montero started making it the international promotion of her debut solo album.
 After three weeks of promotion she had to stop the tour, and cited personal reasons.
 A few days later Diariovasco.com confirmed the death of Amaia's father.

 Amaia Montero performed for the first time in her solo tour with Kudai & 84 in the Peruvian city Cusco.
 Movistar promoted her tour 2009 that continues in Peru, Ecuador, Panama, Costa Rica, Nicaragua, Mexico, Colombia, Venezuela, Uruguay, Argentina, Chile and Spain.

+In 2010 she released a recording of the Spanish version of the ABBA song Chiquitita as a single, which then became a number one hit in the Spanish charts.